Edwardmaster7/foodexplorer/README.md

 FoodExplorer is a React-based web application built with Vite, that allows users to explore and discover dishes from a restaurant, like a digital menu.
 You can visit the deploy [here](https://foodexplorer-prod.netlify.app).
 Admins are able to manage the restaurant's dishes.
 I followed the mobile-first approach, using styled-components, focusing on the user experience on all devices.
 I also use the Context API to manage the state and the authentication, as well as the use of cookies to store the user's session.
+For previewing admins features, please use email: teste_admin@teste.com; pwd: teste_admin.
+Don't worry with changes!
+It will reset automatically...

 ## Features